c4arl0s/6Rebasing/README.md

 # 	* [Clean up the Commit History](https://github.com/c4arl0s/6RebasingRysGitTutorial#6-rebasing---content)

-Before we merge into the master branch, we should make sure we have a clean, meaningful history in our feature branch.
-By rebasing interactively, we can choose how each commit is transferred to the new base.
+Before we merge into the master branch, we should make sure we have a clean, meaningful history in our feature branch. **By rebasing interactively, we can choose how each commit is transferred to the new base**.
 Specify an interactive rebase by passing the -i flag to the rebase command:

 ```console
 $ git rebase -i master